lavalamp-/ipv666/README.md

 ## 666scan

 The `666scan` tool is the main workhorse of this toolset.
 It uses some fairly complicated statistical modeling, analysis, and blacklisting to predict legitimate IPv6 addresses and scan for their presence.
-More details on how exactly this tool works can be found *in this blog post*.
+More details on how exactly this tool works can be found [in this blog post](https://l.avala.mp/?p=285).

 Please note that any networks that you scan with this tool will receive a considerable amount of traffic for a significant variety of IPv6 addresses.
 In some cases the networking infrastructure that is carrying your traffic will be unhappy and may either fall over and/or block you.
 We recommend exercising caution when using this tool (especially for targeted network scans) and turning down the `ZmapBandwidth` value in the configuration file as needed.